Microchip-MPLAB-Harmony/ethercat/driver/readme.md

 * **Using the Library**

-    This section provides details about the File Over EtherCAT (FoE) protocol implementation in this library.
+    This section provides details about the File Over EtherCAT (FoE) protocol and EEPROM Emulation Configuration in this library.

     The below flowchart depicts the Host/Client interaction during a Firmware Update operation.
 The microcontroller Flash Dual Bank feature enables a firmware to execute from one bank while the other Flash bank is programmed with a Firmware Update.
 The APP_BankSwitch() application function is called to swap the banks and to reset the device when the programming is complete.